OMNIALowCode/omnia3/docs/pages/omnia3/Language_translator/omnia3_modeler_languageVariables_introduction.md

 ## 3. Data Upload

-As mentioned previously, uploading an entire dictionary data can be achieved in a very simple way, by making use of JSON type files.
+As mentioned previously, uploading an entire dictionary dataset can be achieved in a very simple way, by making use of JSON type files.

 By using the "Update with JSON" funcionality, which requires only a JSON file (see example file), the user will be able to translate the entire platform in one single click, provided that Language Variables were used correctly.

+JSON file for example provided in the previous point:

+    '''json
+    {
+	"name": "PTPT",
+	"texts": [
+		{
+			"name": "Description",
+			"value": "Descrição"
+		},
+		{
+			"name": "Apples",
+			"value": "Maçãs"
+		},
+		{
+			"name": "CustomerService",
+			"value": "Atendimento ao Cliente"
+		}
+	],
+	"culture": "pt-pt",
+	"description": "PT"
+ }